MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 ### Salesperson Modifier

 Use the Salesperson Modifier tool to change current Salesperson IDs.
 The result is a new Salesperson ID with no data lost or having to be reentered into the system.
-If you plan on importing large amounts of data, please refer to *Using Validate and Import buttons* on page 2 where there is information about the Validate and Import buttons.
+If you plan on importing large amounts of data, please refer to [Using the Validate and Import buttons](#using-the-validate-and-import-buttons) where there is information about the Validate and Import buttons.

 > [!IMPORTANT]
-> This tool requires that the user be logged in as “sa.”
+> This tool requires that the user be logged in as *sa*.

-**To change a salesperson ID:**
+#### To change a salesperson ID

 1. Enter the Starting Salesperson ID.